Ultrastrong coupling regimes of light-matter interaction: Experiments in the USC and DSC regimes

-Most recently, Li \textit{et al}.\ reported the vacuum Bloch-Siegert shift, which is induced by the coupling of matter with the counter-rotating component of the vacuum fluctuation field in a cavity~\cite{LietAl18NP}, as explained in Sec.~\ref{sec:2}; see, e.g., Eq.~(\ref{eq:BS}).
+Most recently,~\cite{LietAl18NP} reported the vacuum Bloch-Siegert shift, which is induced by the coupling of matter with the counterrotating component of the vacuum fluctuation field in a cavity, as explained in Sec.~\ref{sec:2}; see, e.g., Eq.~(\ref{eq:BS}).
 Using an ultrahigh-mobility 2DEG in a high-$Q$ THz cavity in a magnetic field, they created Landau polaritons with an ultrahigh cooperativity ($C = 3513$), which exhibited a vacuum Bloch-Siegert shift up to 40\,GHz.
 They found that the probe polarization plays a critical role in exploring USC physics in this ultrahigh-cooperativity system.
-The resonant co-rotating coupling of electrons with CR-active (CRA) circularly polarized radiation leads to the extensively studied vacuum Rabi splitting (VRS).
-Conversely, the counter-rotating coupling of electrons with the CR-inactive (CRI) mode leads to the time-reversed partner of the VRS, i.e., the vacuum Bloch-Siegert shift.
+The resonant corotating coupling of electrons with CR-active (CRA) circularly polarized radiation leads to the extensively studied VRS.
+Conversely, the counterrotating coupling of electrons with the CR-inactive (CRI) mode leads to the time-reversed partner of the VRS, i.e., the vacuum Bloch-Siegert shift.

-Li \textit{et al}.\ theoretically simulated polariton spectra to explain their data while selectively removing the counter-rotating terms (CRTs) and the $A^2$ terms from the full Hamiltonian, as shown in Figs.\,\ref{VBS}a-d together with experimental data.
-From the perfect agreement between experiment and theory shown in Fig.\,4a, deviations appear when either the CRTs or the $A^2$ terms are removed.
-By comparing Figs.\,\ref{VBS}a and b, one can confirm that the $A^2$ terms produce an overall blue-shift for both polariton branches and the CRI mode.
-On the other hand, through comparison of Figs.\,4a and c, one can confirm that {\em the CRTs only affect the CRI mode}, producing the vacuum Bloch-Siegert shift.
+Li \textit{et al}.\ theoretically simulated polariton spectra to explain their data while selectively removing the counterrotating terms (CRTs) and the $A^2$ terms from the full Hamiltonian, as shown in Figs.\,\ref{VBS}(a), \ref{VBS}(d) together with experimental data.
+From the perfect agreement between experiment and theory shown in Fig.~\ref{VBS}(a), deviations appear when either the CRTs or the $A^2$ terms are removed.
+By comparing Figs.\,\ref{VBS}(a) and \ref{VBS}(b), one can confirm that the $A^2$ terms produce an overall blueshift for both polariton branches and the CRI mode.
+On the other hand, through comparison of Figs.~\ref{VBS}(a) and \ref{VBS}(c), one can confirm that the CRTs only affect the CRI mode, producing the vacuum Bloch-Siegert shift.
+It is important to note that one of the goals of cavity QED studies using semiconductor QWs, or condensed matter systems in general, is to search for cooperative effects and new ground states.
+To this aim, adaptation of quantum optical concepts and tools in condensed matter physics is an emerging subject of research \cite{CongetAl16JOSAB, LietAl18Science}, where Hamiltonians traditionally used in atomic quantum optics must be modified through the incorporation of many-body effects and dispersions of collective excitations \cite{Dicke54PR,Hopfield58PR}.